A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 3. Click **Install** and let the server reboot after installation.

 ### Step 6: Log into the Domain
-- After reboot, log in using the new domain (e.g., `StarkTech\administrator`) and the administrator password.
+- After reboot, log in using the new domain (e.g., `StarkTech\Administrator`) and the Administrator password.

 ---